Caregiver Responsibility

 Minimal Behaviors required of all East Bay Paratransit riders

-Riders, their companions, and their personal care attendants must be responsible in their use of East Bay Paratransit and follow our rules of conduct to ensure the safety and comfort of all riders and the driver.
+Riders, their companions, and their personal care attendants must be responsible in their use of East Bay Paratransit and follow the rules of conduct to ensure the safety and comfort of all riders and the driver.
+In order to successfully ride East Bay Paratransit services, all passengers must be able to comply with the following standards which were developed in consultation with East Bay Paratransit’s Service Review Advisory Committee (SRAC):

-• Stay buckled in their seat or wheelchair while the vehicle is moving.
-The rider must not attempt to move around the vehicle or require supervision from the driver while the vehicle is in motion.
+• Not attempt to move around the vehicle or require supervision from the driver while the vehicle is in motion.

 • Allow your mobility device to be secured to the vehicle.